-‘Young And The Restless’ Spoilers: Juliet And Cane Bond: New GC Couple ‘Jane’ Replaces ‘Lane’
+‘Young And The Restless’ Spoilers: Juliet And Cane Bond, New GC Couple ‘Jane’ Replaces ‘Lane’

 — Laura H (@pmekame) August 19, 2017

-Y&R spoilers state that Lily and Jordan will continue to bond despite objections by the twins, Mattie (Lexie Stevenson) and Charles (Noah Alexander Noah Gerry), who are offended by their mother hooking up with Jordan barely after their father left.
+Y&R spoilers state that Lily and Jordan will continue to bond despite objections by the twins, Mattie (Lexie Stevenson) and Charles (Noah Alexander Gerry), who are offended by their mother hooking up with Jordan barely after their father left.
 The twins have criticized Lily despite being angry with their father for betraying his family.

 Lily’s budding relationship with Jordan and Cane’s deepening bond with Juliet indicate a bleak future for “Lane,” but a bright one for “Jane.”